 You should not feed squirrels.
 Feeding squirrels or providing food sources for squirrels can make you more susceptible to a squirrel infestation.
 Squirrels nest in locations close to food and water that provide adequate shelter and security.
 If they find a reliable food source, they will start to look for a safe place for shelter.

-Squirrels usually hide their food, a practice called hoarding, to eat at a later date.
-They either hide their nuts in many locations (scatter hoarding) or one central location (larder hoarding).
-Typically, squirrels scatter hoard by burying their nuts in different places.
-They can larder hoard when they have a safe place to deposit their collections.
+Hoarding: Squirrels usually hide their food, a practice called hoarding, to eat later.
+They either hide their nuts in multiple locations (scatter hoarding) or in a single central location (larder hoarding).
+Typically, squirrels scatter their hoard by burying their nuts in different places.
+They can hoard more readily when they have a safe place to deposit their collections.

 This type of hoarding involves multiple caches of food stored in various locations.
 With scatter hoarding, the squirrel relies on its memory and search strategies to find and collect the hidden food before other squirrels do.